TypstDocumentation

 Commands to affect the remaining document

-In Typst, functions can be used in both ways: With effects applying until the end of the document or block or just to its arguments.
+In Typst, the same function can be used both to affect the appearance for the remainder of the document, a block (or scope), or just its arguments.
 For example, #text(weight: "bold")[bold text] will only embolden its argument, while #set text(weight: "bold") will embolden any text until the end of the current block, or, if there is none, document.
-The effects of a function are immediately obvious depending on if it is used in a call or a set rule.
+The effects of a function are immediately obvious based on whether it is used in a call or a set rule.

 I am starting out with small text.